The Mount Mansfield Science and Stewardship Center

 A group of organizations from the public and private sectors has launched an effort to establish a hub of mountain science and stewardship in the Mount Mansfield Summit Station, which is located on a forested Vermont ridge at an elevation of 3,850 feet.

-Cooperators in the enterprise include: the University of Vermont Rubenstein School of Environment and Natural Resources, the Vermont Center for Ecostudies, the Vermont Monitoring Cooperative, the Vermont Department of Forests, Parks and Recreation, and Stowe Mountain Resort.
+Cooperators in the enterprise include: the University of Vermont Rubenstein School of Environment and Natural Resources, the Vermont Center for Ecostudies, the Forest Ecosystem Monitoring Cooperative, the Vermont Department of Forests, Parks and Recreation, and Stowe Mountain Resort.
 The partnering institutions envision a community of scholars, educators, and natural resource managers working alongside students and visitors to understand and sustain the vitality of mountain ecosystems.

 - To advance interdisciplinary research and long-term monitoring of mountain ecosystems and changes affecting mountain flora and fauna.